Argyx Games (Based In France)

 Many puzzles resemble those found in a gen 1 escape rooms, such as cipher decoding, key word and pattern recognition, and the likes.
 While not entirely groundbreaking, Argyx Games (AG) did manage to teach me a certain moderately well known flag codes that I hadn't seen until then, which coincidentally proved useful just days later.
 So thanks much, AG!

-Slaps On My Face Along The Way
+"Doh!"
+Along The Way

 Errors aren't uncommon in a demo, and I did encounter a couple: When I emailed a key character as instructed, my message bounced right back with an "address not found" error.
 Oy!
 Even a fictitious NPC AI doesn't want to reply me back, confirming my most dreaded fear-- that nobody likes me!
 Post profuse sobbing, I carried on via the handy hints page.